-Optimally, it isn’t a question of how often you’re weighing yourself but rather when your weighing yourself.
-The best time is first thing in the morning after you’ve used the restroom and before you eat anything.
+Optimally, it isn’t a question of how often you’re weighing yourself but rather when you weigh yourself.
+The best time is first thing in the morning after using the restroom and before you eat anything.

 That way, you significantly reduce the number of factors that can cause your weight to fluctuate.
 Be mindful that the feedback you receive from your scale is only one small aspect of your overall health.

 Better indicators of progress include testing your strength limits.
 For instance, is it easier to lift that 50 lb dumbbell?
-You can also use the way your clothing fits to track overall fat loss.
-Body fat percentage is a better gage of fat loss than your overall weight on the scale.
+Body fat percentage is a better gauge of fat loss than your overall weight on the scale.

 Reach Out to Weight Loss Professionals

-Obesity is a disease that needs to be treated to ensure you live a long and healthy life.
+Obesity is a condition that can be treated to ensure you live a long and healthy life.